Get Your Free Mesothelioma Guide

 We have done the investigation and know the companies who use talcum powder contaminated with asbestos who have led to this terrible disease.
 If you were diagnosed with mesothelioma and you use talcum powder in your life, you may have a case, which is why you need to speak with a mesothelioma attorney.

-Asbestos lawsuits against Johnson & Johnson have cost the company billions in settlements and jury verdicts.
-In April 2022, U.S. federal Judge Michael Kaplan ruled that, although J&J’s bankruptcy plan was the most notable of its kind, it did not halt a class-action lawsuit workers filed over industrial talc in the 1980s.
+In April 2022, U.S. federal Judge Michael Kaplan ruled that J&J’s bankruptcy plan did not halt a class-action lawsuit that workers filed over industrial talc in the 1980s.

 Residents of the United Kingdom began filing talc lawsuits in U.S. courts in 2019.
 Rulings from these cases determined that U.S. courts are the best venue for U.K. residents’ talc lawsuits.
 U.K. women have received multimillion-pound awards since these rulings.

 In 2019, Hanna Louise Fletcher filed the first U.K. talc lawsuit in New York City courts.
 It claimed she developed mesothelioma at the age of 45.
 The lawsuit said she used her mother’s talc products as a child.
-It also claimed she purchased contaminated talc products in the U.S. while on vacation.
+It also claimed she bought contaminated talc products in the U.S. while on vacation.

 The judge ruled that the case should remain in New York because it’s the defendants’ principal place of business.
 The fact that the plaintiff purchased products in New York also played a role in the judge’s ruling.